 Usually doing a 360 degrees turn around facilitates an often new, necessary and enlightening point of view of one’s life.
 This turning around can help one contemplate alternate, more productive directions or goals.

 Often there are obstacles in one’s life plan which may require a 360 degree turn around to avoid an insurmountable obstacle.
 By doing this one’s mind, body or spirit may be made stronger for having traveled further through different circumstances than was expected.

-In life one needs to put on all their brakes, stop what they are doing and take a moment to consider their life, situation; take deep breaths, meditate or just be thankful.
+In life there are times when one needs to put on all their brakes, stop what they are doing and take a moment to consider their life, situation; take deep breaths, pray, meditate or just be thankful.
 Otherwise they may be dumped into depression and hopelessness.

 Participating in these activities may refresh one when they feel overwhelmed, tired or sluggish mentally or emotionally or even physically.
 We live fast paced lives.
 One should take a moment to stop for awhile and use one’s senses to be aware of their body, their feelings, thoughts, and their surroundings.

 5. While in a wheelchair there are times when one needs help.
 Unless a motorized wheelchair is used, a steep hill, a narrow passage, a rocky, rough surface may be very difficult to maneuver.
 Being too proud to accept help which was carefully and respectfully offered will not get one through those situations.

 It is not a sign of weakness to ask for help when one has accurately assessed the path ahead.
 It is a sign of wisdom and strength to ask for help when it is truly needed.
 It shows that one is not too proud to admit that there are times in life when one simply cannot accomplish their goals by themselves.